 Between Easter and Christmas it's Festival season on the Irish racing circuit, with three-day Easter race meetings getting the ball rolling at Cork and Fairyhouse in early April.
 While Cork offers a mixture of high quality performances by jumpers and runners, Fairyhouse stages the most valuable race of the Irish racing calendar, the Irish Grand National, which takes place on Easter Sunday.
 The third April Festival is the five-day extravaganza surrounding the Punchestown National Hunt.
 The Punchestown Festival attracts over 100,000 spectators every year, gives away about ^2.5 million in prize money and features the Guinness Gold Cup on day two of the occasion, Guinness Day.

 There are two major racing festivals: the Killarney May and the Curragh Guineas.
-The three days of racing at Killarney peak with the running of the Grade 2 Ladbrokes Handicap Hurdle on opening day, which is always sure to provide with some serious head-to-head competition.
+The three days of racing at Killarney peak with the running of the Grade 2 Ladbrokes Handicap Hurdle on opening day, which is always sure to provide some serious head-to-head competition.
 The two days at Curragh later in the month stages the Irish versions of the Classic Races with the Irish 1,000 Guineas and Irish 2,000 Guineas Stakes for the younger contenders.
-More mature starters proof their worth in the Group 1 Tattersalls Gold Cup.
+More mature starters prove their worth in the Group 1 Tattersalls Gold Cup.

 The Curragh Derby, conducted over three days at Curragh Racecourse is the only festival in the month of June.
 It opens with the Kildare Village Derby on a Friday evening and peaks with the Irish Derby on Sunday, an internationally followed racing event.